linyifan1024/taskbuddies/README.md

-# Task Buddies
+# Task Together

-Task Buddies is a web application that allows users to create and participate in ephemeral tasks where participants need to check in daily.
+Task Together is a web application that allows users to create and participate in ephemeral tasks where participants need to check in daily.
 If a user fails to check in for a day, they will be automatically removed from the task.

 ## Features